wujf1517/BehaviorSu/README.md

 The predicted distribution of the critical subspaces in this logical scenario output by the behavior surrogate is shown as below, in which the critical subspaces are marked in yellow
 ![avatar](pre_two_para.png)

-A. prediction result of critical scenarios: precision:0.9927 recall:0.9706
+1). prediction result of critical scenarios: precision:0.9927 recall:0.9706

-B. prediction result of non-critical scenarios: precision:0.9993 recall:0.9973
+2). prediction result of non-critical scenarios: precision:0.9993 recall:0.9973